 - Eat more greens!
-Dark leafy greens, including kale and Swiss chard, are full of antioxidants such as lutein and zeaxanthin, which have been show to halt cell growth prompted by UV light exposure.
+Dark leafy greens, including kale and Swiss chard, are full of antioxidants such as lutein and zeaxanthin, which have been shown to halt cell growth prompted by UV light exposure.

 - Boost your intake of Vitamin C with red and orange fruits and veggies.
 Vitamin C can reduce the potential for sunburn, helps fight skin discoloration, boosts collagen production, and fights DNA damage from UV exposure.Swap that morning coffee for tea.

 2. Screen Your Skin From Sun

-There are two types of UV light that can harm your skin — UVA and UVB.
+Two types of UV light can harm your skin — UVA, and UVB.
 UVA rays are what ages the skin and UVB rays are what burns the skin.
-Protect skin from both types of UV rays with a healthy, broad spectrum sunscreen.
+Protect skin from both types of UV rays with a good, broad-spectrum sunscreen.

 - Apply various methods for sun protection.
 Use common sense, wear hats, and seek shade and limit the duration and time your exposure to minimize it during peak hours (10am-3pm in the summer) when possible.

-- Opt for mineral based sunscreens.
-When choosing a sunscreen, look for an option with clean ingredients - paraben and fragrance free at least - steering clear of chemical sunscreens.
+- Opt for mineral-based sunscreens.
+When choosing a sunscreen, look for an option with clean ingredients – paraben and fragrance-free at least – steering clear of chemical sunscreens.
 Spot them by looking at the Active Ingredients, which should only be zinc oxide or non-nano titanium dioxide.
-For the face, we recommend one of our favorites – Kari Gran's Three Sixty Five SPF 28.
+For the face, we recommend: Kari Gran’s Three Sixty Five SPF 28

 3. Soothe Your Skin After Too Much Sun Exposure